coderkarthiko/dl2/README.md

 ## Q-learning using dl (COMING SOON!)

 The [algorithm](https://miro.medium.com/max/1580/1*2wOzh6K4NMMrWYvZ0G5KUA.png) from the original Q learning paper is simple enough to implement once we have a game emulator.
 But making a game emulator is kind of tedious and I didn't want to use [OpenAI's gym](https://gym.openai.com/) either.
-Instead, I had the idea to define a game G as a recursive differentiable function.
-"Winning" or "getting a high score" in a game G is the same as optimizing an objective function and we do this using Q-learning and neural networks.
-I can't fully understand [why DQL converges](http://users.isr.ist.utl.pt/~mtjspaan/readingGroup/ProofQlearning.pdf) though.
+Instead, we can treat a game as a recursive function and we want optimize this function (we need to win the game) using Q-learning.